 Somatic therapy can be very beneficial to people who have suffered trauma or abuse, as well as people who suffer from stress, anxiety, depression, grief, and addiction.
 This technique can be used in individual and group settings and may prove effective when other traditional forms of treatment have not delivered results.

 During a session, a therapist uses talk therapy to help their client revive past memories of traumatic experiences.
 The client then pays attention to any physical responses.
 Physical therapy techniques such as deep breathing, relaxation, and meditation are used to help relieve symptoms.
 Other adjunctive physical techniques that may be used with this therapy include yoga, dance, exercise, or other types of movement and massage.

 Somatic therapy can easily be integrated into other counseling practices.
 You’ll want to begin by looking for a somatic therapist that is licensed and experienced in somatic therapy techniques.
 In addition to looking for someone with the right skills and background, it’s also important that you find someone you feel comfortable with.

-Much like Sensorimotor Psychotherapy, Somatic Experiencing is an excellent way of getting rid of what is stuck and holding you back from experiencing joy and peace in your life.
+Somatic Experiencing is an excellent way of getting rid of what is stuck and holding you back from experiencing joy and peace in your life.
 If you’d like to explore this treatment approach, please get in touch with me.
 I’d be more than happy discussing how I may be able to help.